 False alarms and complacency

-- StaySafe also sends a low battery alert to inform the monitor when the app users battery is about to run out.
-This way they can remind them to charge their phone and will be aware that a missed check-in may be false
+StaySafe also sends a low battery alert to inform the monitor when the app users phone battery is about to run out.
+This way they can remind them to charge their phone and will be aware that a missed check-in may be falsely triggered.

 If you are interested in switching from manual check-ins to StaySafe’s monitoring solution, get in contact today.